 This accusation is right – I do make up some fuzzy math at times.
-I’ll throw all kinds of unrelated formulae into the mixing bowl, estimating the dollar-value of being more sexy, or the annual cost of being a complainypants, and multiplying it all by an annual compounding rate pulled straight from my backside.
+I’ll throw all kinds of unrelated formulae into the mixing bowl, estimating the dollar-value of being more sexy, or the annual cost of being a complainypants, and multiplying it all by an annual compounding rate pulled from my own hindquarters.

 But although the equations are unusual, they can still be very useful.
 Because it turns out that life itself is very fuzzy, subject to incredible random variation and the splendid irrationality of human nature itself.
 In a world where you can take over entire countries using weaponry as gentle as an Optimism Gun, how can you argue that your own personal expenditures will invariably inflate at exactly the same rate as the Consumer Price Index?